IBM/ibm-licensing-operator/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-#### Installing IBM Licensing Operator as a part of IBM Cloud Platform Common Services on OpenShift

-<b>Installation</b>

-For the installation steps, see [Installing IBM Cloud Platform Services in your OpenShift Container Platform cluster](https://www.ibm.com/support/knowledgecenter/SSHKN6/installer/1.1.0/install_operator.html).

 <!-- Section below is mentioned by READINESS WIKI that is used by other IBM teams, so after changing this section name, readiness wiki also needs to be changed -->

-#### Automatically installing ibm-licensing operator with a stand-alone IBM Containerized Software using Operator Lifecycle Manager(OLM)
+### Automatically installing ibm-licensing-operator with a stand-alone IBM Containerized Software using Operator Lifecycle Manager(OLM)

-There is automatic script that installs IBM Licensing Operator, creates instance and validates the steps.
+Use the automatic script to install License Service on any Kubernetes-orchestated cloud.r, creates instance and validates the steps.
 It was tested to work on `OpenShift Container Platform 4.2+`, `vanilla Kubernetes` cluster, and is available at:
 [common/scripts/ibm_licensing_operator_install.sh](common/scripts/ibm_licensing_operator_install.sh)

 If you want to do it by hand, you can also find steps to do it below.